Varun2101/Varun2101/README.md

 # Hi there 👋
-I'm an undergraduate studying Data Science and Artificial Intelligence at Nanayang Technological University.
+I'm an ML Engineer working at Unravel Carbon.
+I graduated with a Bachelor's in Data Science and Artificial Intelligence from Nanayang Technological University.